UnionInternationalCheminsdeFer/OSDM/spec/models.md

 `FulfillmentOptions` allows the API consumer to specify the format desired for the fulfillment.
 Only electronic fulfillment is considered in the MVP scope.

+### Booker

+A booker represent the entity which has booked an offer.
+It is the person to contact in case of changes to the booking primary.

+A booker does not need to travel thus is not necessary a passenger.

+Common attributes of a passenger and a passenger are factored in the person entity.

 ### BookedOffers